JoshuaDraxten/gjore/README.md

-# Gjøre
+# Makeover

-Gjøre builds on top of the [Make](https://thethemefoundry.com/wordpress-themes/make/) theme to create an anti-pattern free creation experience primarily for using [LifterLMS](https://lifterlms.com/) to create online courses.
+Makeover builds on top of the [Make](https://thethemefoundry.com/wordpress-themes/make/) theme to create an anti-pattern free creation experience primarily for using [LifterLMS](https://lifterlms.com/) to create online courses.
 It accomplishes the following:

 - Replaces custom freeware editor with the Gutengurg editor
 - It hides the annoying upselling in the backend